austinszeng/pr4adventure/README.md

 # CSCI121 Adventure Final Project: The Ginseng Projects
-## The Ginseng Projects is a text-based adventure game where you are a bandit roaming the neighborhood and your goal is to either acquire all of the stores in the neighborhood to become the Ginseng Projects' leader or to kill all of its inhabitants.
-Regardless of the path you choose, you will have to pickpocket those that you come across and possibly attack/ kill them for their items and money.
-However, both of these actions can cause people to either fight back if they're having a rough day or call an enforcer to the neighborhood if you scare them.
-With the items and money you took from people or found lying on the ground, you can buy items from stores or sell your items for more money.
+## The Ginseng Projects is a text-based adventure game where you are a bandit roaming the neighborhood and your goal is to either acquire all of the stores in the neighborhood through pickpocketing/ killing for money and items to become the Ginseng Projects' leader or to eliminate all of its inhabitants.

 # Improvements (Total: 40 points):
 ## "me" command (2 points)